brntbeer/bleikamp.github.com/_posts/2012-11-02-skeumorphism.md

   <img src="http://cl.ly/image/422O1H0H3m22/content">
 </figure>

-So, yeah, fuck skeuorphism.
+So, yeah, fuck skeumorphism.
 Flat design forever.
 I'm glad this conversation is over.
 Until we add a gradient to a button in a design.
 The gradient makes it feel like a button from the real world.
 Shit.
 Skeumorphism again.

 This is a good thing.
 I am not suggesting we stop using gradients.